dfinity/interface-spec/spec/index.md

     -   The canister log visibility of the canister.

-    -   The WASM heap memory limit of the canister in bytes.
+    -   The WASM heap memory limit of the canister in bytes (the value of `0` means that there is no explicit limit).

 -   A SHA256 hash of the module installed on the canister.
 This is `null` if the canister is empty.